Skyvell/bmw-commision-design/README.md

 For every record/row in the data:
 1. Construct an item for every montly target of the agent in that record.
 2. Write those items to DynamoDB using BatchWriteItem.

+Considerations:
+- Pandas is a pretty big library.
+Lambda limitation: 50MB zipped, 250MB unzipped.
+I might need to use a lightweight version of Pandas; this can be acheived with lambda layers.
+If the the package standard package fits into the size requirements, it might still be a good idea to use lambda layers to increase deployment speed.

 ## Database design
 Volume targets will be parsed into the VolumeTargets table.
 Commission matrixes will be parseed into the CommissionMatrixes table.
 Since the partition key does not uniquely identify an item, a composite key will be used.